jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (2) Section 178(3) applies to any credits banked under this section.

 ### 184 Category 2 light vehicle importer may transfer carbon dioxide credits
-((1)) A category 2 light vehicle importer who imports new vehicles may transfer carbon dioxide credits in their carbon dioxide account to the carbon dioxide account of another light vehicle importer who imports new vehicles, in accordance with the regulations.
+((1)) A category 2 light vehicle importer who imports new vehicles may transfer carbon dioxide credits in their carbon dioxide account to the carbon dioxide account of a light vehicle importer who imports new vehicles or a light vehicle importer who imports used vehicles, in accordance with the regulations.
-(2) A category 2 light vehicle importer who imports used vehicles may transfer carbon dioxide credits in their carbon dioxide account to the carbon dioxide account of another light vehicle importer who imports used vehicles, in accordance with the regulations.
+(2) A category 2 light vehicle importer who imports used vehicles may transfer carbon dioxide credits in their carbon dioxide account to the carbon dioxide account of a light vehicle importer who imports new vehicles or a light vehicle importer who imports used vehicles, in accordance with the regulations.
-(3) No transfer may be made under subsection (1) or (2) between a carbon dioxide account relating to new vehicles and a carbon dioxide account relating to used vehicles.
+(3) If a transfer under subsection (1) or (2) involves a transfer between a carbon dioxide account relating to new vehicles and a carbon dioxide account relating to used vehicles, the transfer must be calculated as follows:
+  (a) each credit transferred from a carbon dioxide account relating to new vehicles is receipted into a carbon dioxide account relating to used vehicles as 2 credits:
+  (b) each set of 2 credits transferred from a carbon dioxide account relating to used vehicles is receipted into a carbon dioxide account relating to new vehicles as 1 credit.

 **Carbon dioxide accounts: general provisions**